11 Ways To Tell If Your Partner Loves You More Than They Loved Their Ex

 While not everyone has to be an open book about their past for their current relationship to work, it is a good sign if your partner is willing to chat about things openly, and answer any questions you might have about their past loves.

-"If you feel comfortable and confidant when discussing the ex and any issues around the past relationship," then things are likely OK, divorce and health coach Pam Mirehouse tells Bustle.
+"If you feel comfortable and confidant when discussing the ex and any issues around the past relationship," then things are likely OK, Pam Mirehouse, a divorce and health coach, tells Bustle.
 This shows that your partner has nothing to hide, and that they want your relationship to be a healthy one.
-If your partner does have a difficult time talking about the past though, there is no need to panic — a past relationship that was particularly hurtful may be difficult for them to speak about, and if they let you know this is the case, respect their boundaries and do not fear too much that they're still dwelling on an ex.

 7. You Feel Safe & Secure

-If you can assess your relationship, and overall it feels safe and secure, then that's a really good sign things are OK, Mirehouse says.
-And the same is true if you're almost always your partner's top priority.
+If you take a moment to assess your relationship, and notice that it feels safe and secure overall, then that's a really good sign things are OK, Mirehouse says.
+And the same is true if you've noticed that you're almost always your partner's top priority.

-Being a priority is a sign that your partner's head is in the here and now, and not stuck in the past with someone they used to love, or hyper-focused on people and things outside the relationship.
+If you need something, they're there.
+If you are sharing good news, they want to hear about it.
+While it's obviously fine for them to have other focuses, too, being a priority is a sign your partner's head is in the here and now, and not stuck in the past with someone they used to love, or hyper-focused on people and things outside the relationship.

 8. They Don't Need To Talk To Their Ex